UltimateTournament/LocalArcade/README.md

 ## How this works

-This environment is based on Docker, which you must install first and can download [here](https://www.docker.com/products/docker-desktop/).
+This environment is based on Docker, which **you must install first and can download [here](https://www.docker.com/products/docker-desktop/)**.

 You don't really need to understand the details of Docker to use it here.
 It's basically a way to run software in a standardized way, so it's easy to put them onto (Linux) servers.
 The nice thing about them is that you can run exactly the same thing